 After a review of the record of the proceedings, the appellate body will approve, disapprove, modify, or mitigate the original findings, determination and/or sanctions.
 In the case of new facts and/or evidence, the appellate body may also return the matter to the prior hearing body for a re-consideration of its initial findings.
-Where a matter is returned to the prior committee for re-consideration, if the either party disagrees with the outcome, they shall have the right to a further appeal on the basis’ set forth in paragraphs 14.1 through 14.4.
+Where a matter is returned to the prior committee for re-consideration, if either party disagrees with the outcome, they shall have the right to a further appeal on the basis’ set forth in paragraphs 14.1 through 14.4.
 The appeal officer will render a decision within ten business days of receipt of the appeal request and may request an in-person meeting with student appealing initial hearing decision.

-The Dean of Students or designee may temporarily suspend a student from the College or the residence halls if, in his/her judgment, such action is necessary for protecting the health, safety, and welfare of the College or any member of the college community.
+The CJO or designee may temporarily suspend a student from the College or the residence halls if, in his/her judgment, such action is necessary for protecting the health, safety, and welfare of the College or any member of the college community.
 Such suspension is also appropriate if the presence of the accused student threatens to disrupt the normal functions of the College or the residence halls.
-Persons under temporary suspension shall not be allowed on the Jefferson Community College campus, or to attend Jefferson Community College related functions, unless given permission by the Dean of Students or designee.
+Persons under temporary suspension shall not be allowed on the Jefferson Community College campus, or to attend Jefferson Community College related functions, unless given permission by the CJO or designee.

 The suspension is temporary, pending proper service of charges, referral to the appropriate judicial body, and a review of the charges by the judicial body or officer.
-Upon request of the suspended student, the Dean of Students shall provide for an immediate conference with respect to the basis for such suspension and, upon request, consider modification to the terms or discontinuance of the temporary suspension.
+Upon request of the suspended student, the CJO shall provide for an immediate conference with respect to the basis for such suspension and, upon request, consider modification to the terms or discontinuance of the temporary suspension.
 Parties may submit evidence to support requests for modification, continuation or discontinuance.
 Students living on campus may be expected to vacate the residence hall as directed and incur any expenditures thereafter at their own expense.